GeographicaGS/Docker-PostGIS/README.md

 - don't forget to update the first line of this README.md warning about the README.md version to tell the user about the README.md being read;

-- don't forget to push the tag to DockerHub with exactly the same name as the branch containing its build code.
+- don't forget to push the tag to DockerHub with exactly the same name as the branch containing its build code;

+- also a GIT tag can be a nice add-on.

 Usage Pattern
 -------------